lamaNase/auth-quiz-ranker/README.md

 ## 🧠 Overview

-**Tafawq Quiz App** is an interactive, Arabic-language educational web app built with the [Remix](https://remix.run/) framework and deployed on [Netlify](https://www.netlify.com/).
-It allows users to practice multiple-choice questions, view immediate feedback, and read detailed explanations for each answer.
-The app supports user sessions, score tracking, and dynamic question status updates.
+**Tafawq Quiz App** is an interactive, Arabic-language educational web app built with the powerful [Remix](https://remix.run/) framework.
+It is deployed on [Netlify](https://www.netlify.com/) and uses [Firebase](https://firebase.google.com/) for backend data storage, including user sessions, question content, and progress tracking.
+The app allows users to practice multiple-choice questions, receive immediate feedback, view detailed explanations for each answer, and monitor their scores as they learn — all within a right-to-left (RTL), culturally adapted interface designed specifically for Arabic speakers.

 ---